-Sometimes, weight loss requires more than the traditional ‘fewer calories in and more calories out’ approach.
-It is because vitamin deficiency may affect metabolic processes and the body’s ability to shed fat (1), (2).
+It is because vitamin deficiency may affect metabolic processes and the body’s ability to shed fat, so you need to take enough vitamins for weight loss (1), (2).
 The solution – either consume vitamin-rich foods or take supplements to cover micronutrient deficiencies.
 This will help you lose weight and make you feel alert and energetic.
 Keep scrolling to know which vitamins can help you burn fat, along with a list of minerals to focus on and precautions to take.
 Swipe up!

 In This Article